tumblr/colossus/docs/serviceserver.md

 ### Interacting with Actors and Futures

 Because the worker, connection, and request contexts all are single-threaded and execute in the event loop, performing certain tasks in-thread are either impractical or impossible.
 For example, a CPU-intensive operation or blocking API call while processing one request would end up pausing the event loop, causing latency spikes for any other requests being processed in the loop.
+Furthermore, it's pretty rare for a service to be truly stateless.
+We need a way for connection handlers to interact with some sort of global shared state.

 Colossus was built with these use cases in mind and makes it easy to interact with Futures and Akka Actors.
+Actors provide an easy way to manage shared state, and both actors and futures provide a way to perform operations in parallel with the event loops.

 Suppose we have a function `doTask()` that returns a `Future[T]`.
 To execute this method in the processing of a request, we can do:

 {% highlight scala %}